Pride Month

 I think I can't knock it until I've tried it.
 I've been dismissive of my need for such groups, out of fear that I won't be gay enough, or it will be too gay!
 (This is all making me smile and laugh inside).

-I'd love to find like a gay picnic group, artists, or gardeners group - again suggestions welcome!
+I'd love to find like a gay picnic group or gardeners group - again suggestions welcome!

 Happy pride month!
 Let's have each other's back.
 We're better together.